 When applying, as well as meeting the minimum age requirement, you will also need to provide the following:

-Any addresses you have lived at in the past three years. - Your National Insurance number. - A colour passport-style photograph.
+- Any addresses you have lived at in the past three years. - Your National Insurance number. - A colour passport-style photograph.

-There's also the small matter of a £50 fee which you can pay using debit or
+There’s also the small matter of a £34 fee if you pay by debit or

 Car insurance costs for newly qualified drivers are generally quite high so, as you can imagine, they can be even higher if you’ve not passed your test as you are a greater risk on the roads.

 But the good news is, you can keep the cost of your cover down in a number of ways.
 The most obvious is to take your lessons with a

 professional driving school as you won’t have to take out car insurance as you will be covered on your instructor’s policy.
 Any fuel costs and road tax fees will also be covered in the tuition fees.
 This means that even if lessons seem expensive, they could actually be a good way to cut down initial driving costs.

 If, on the other hand, you are being taught to drive by a friend or relative and you are using their car for lessons, you can be added to their policy as a named driver which should work out cheaper than taking out your own policy.

 Alternatively, if you're learning in your own car you will need to take out an insurance policy for learners.
 This can be expensive, so you can often bring the price down by putting an older, named driver on the policy – it’s a good idea for the person who’ll be teaching you to be the named driver in case they have to drive the car instead of you.